Candle Care

 1. Let It Burn

 The first time you light your candle, it is crucial that you allow it to form a full melt pool before extinguishing.
-If you cannot dedicate the time to this first memory burn, be patient and wait to light your candle, otherwise you may be left with a constant buildup of wax along the sides of the jar (tunneling) !
+If you cannot dedicate the time to this first "memory burn", be patient (!) and wait to light your candle, otherwise you may be left with a constant buildup of wax along the sides of the jar (tunneling).
+A general rule of thumb is 1 hour per inch (diameter).

 2. Let It Sit

-Do not touch or move candles while they are lit or immediately after they are extinguished, especially when the wax nears the bottom of the jar.
-You never want to risk dropping, spilling, or breaking your candle.
-If you must move your candle, do so by bringing your palm near the glass first, to judge how hot it is before moving it (see below).
+Do not touch or move candles while they are lit or immediately after they are extinguished to avoid dropping, spilling, or breaking your candle.
+If you must move your candle, do so by bringing your palm near the glass first, to judge how hot it is before moving it (see image).

 **Post-Burn Notes